Rifat1/RGB-Color-Game/README.md

 1) Player can choose difficulty level.
 Computer then generates random RGB colors.

-2) Player has to guess which of the RGB colors mathches with the RGB color mentioned on the top panel.
+2) Player has to guess which of the RGB colors matches with the RGB color mentioned on the top panel.

 3) Top panel changes color if player makes the correct choice.</p>